twitter/communitynotes/content/contributor-scores.md

 geekdocBreadcrumb: false
 geekdocToc: 1
 math: true
+description: Helpfulness scores are a way to give more influence to people with a track record of making high-quality contributions to Community Notes.
 ---

 Helpfulness scores are a way to give more influence to people with a track record of making high-quality contributions to Community Notes.
 There are currently two types of author helpfulness scores and one rater helpfulness score.